Odinvt/react-native-lanscan/README.md

 ###### `port_out_of_range_error` Triggers when the specified min_port and max_port ports are out of range

- - Broadcast a `string` message of the error.
+ - Broadcasts a `string` message of the error.
  - This error does break the execution of the whole process.

 ###### `fetch_error` Triggers when fetchInfo() of the device Wi-Fi State fails

- - Broadcast a `string` message of the error.
+ - Broadcasts a `string` message of the error.
  - This error does break the execution of the whole process.

 ###### `error` Triggers whenever an error occurs during the process

- - Broadcast a `string` message of the error.
+ - Broadcasts a `string` message of the error.
  - This error does break the execution of the whole process.

 ### Java Service Example